 - The Relativistic Electron Proton Telescope (REPT) for the Energetic Particle, Composition, and Thermal Plasma Suite (ECT)

-The RBSP Electric Field and Waves Suite (EFW) will study the electric fields in near-Earth space that energize radiation particles and modify the structure of the inner magnetosphere.
+The Van Allen Probes Electric Field and Waves Suite (EFW) studies the electric fields in near-Earth space that energize radiation particles and modify the structure of the inner magnetosphere.

 This investigation consists of a set of four spin-plane electric field (E-field) antennae and a set of two spin-axis stacer (tubular, extendable) booms.
-The investigation will provide understanding of the electric fields associated with particle energization, scattering and transport, and the role of the large-scale convection electric field in modifying the structure of the inner magnetosphere.
+The investigation is providing an understanding of the electric fields associated with particle energization, scattering and transport, and the role of the large-scale convection electric field in modifying the structure of the inner magnetosphere.

 The DFB provides the bulk of the signal processing for the EFW.
 It provides analog and digital filtering, digitizes electric and magnetic field signals, performs spectral and cross-spectral calculations, and performs on-board coordinate transformation of the electric fields into magnetic field-aligned coordinates